-London Stansted Airport is located in the west of the county of Essex and is both the fastest growing airport in the UK, and one of the fastest growing in Europe.
+London Stansted Airport is located in the county of Essex and is both the fastest growing airport in the UK and one of the fastest growing in Europe.

-Since being acquired by the Manchester Airport Group in 2013, it has added nearly 10 million passengers per year and in November 2018, plans to increase its capacity to 43 million passengers per year were approved.
-The expansion will also create 5,000 new jobs and boost he local economy by £1bn.
+Since being acquired by the Manchester Airport Group in 2013, London Stansted Airport has added nearly 10 million passengers per year.
+In November 2018, plans to increase its capacity to 43 million passengers per year were approved.
+As a result, this expansion will create 5,000 new jobs and boost the local economy by £1bn.

-It is the UK’s third largest airport measured by both passenger numbers and cargo throughput, serving more than 27 million passengers each year.
-It also flies to over 200 destinations across the world and saw a 9% increase on its passenger numbers in comparison with the previous year.
+London Stansted is the UK’s third largest airport measured by both passenger numbers and cargo throughput, serving more than 28 million passengers each year.
+It also flies to over 200 destinations across the world and in the 12 months leading up to February 2019, saw an 8.6% increase in passenger numbers compared with the previous 12 months.

 The East of England China forum was launched in November 2018 with the intention of stimulating inward investment, tourism spend, student numbers and export opportunities with China.
 A similar scheme between Manchester and China has proven to be extremely successful, with exports to the north of England increasing by 260% to £200m per month during that period.

 - A catalyst for regional growth and productivity.

 - Important international connections for regional trade and investment.